Preparing for Your Visit

 School-age children may fear anesthesia, pain and even death.
 They will need reassurance and preparation, including honest answers to their questions.
-For adolescents the key issue is empowerment.
+For adolescents, the key issue is empowerment.
 They need to participate in the decision-making process, while still relying on adult support and reassurance.
-They may not feel it is acceptable to express fear or pain and need to be encouraged to voice their questions.
+They may not feel it is acceptable to express fear or pain and need to be encouraged to voice their questions and concerns.

 Patient Rights & Responsibilities

-Nicklaus Children's Hospital, formerly Miami Children's Hospital, has a responsibility to provide your child with appropriate medical care.
+Nicklaus Children's Hospital has a responsibility to provide your child with appropriate medical care.
 The following is a set of guiding principles for patient care.
 It is important for you to know what your child's rights are as a patient and what your rights and obligations are as a parent and user of this hospital.